 You can’t climb Uluru anymore but you can walk around the base, which will give you an idea of the scale of Uluru.
 The good thing about this drive is that there’s more to see than just Uluru.

 There’s Kata-Tjuta nearby, which is just as impressive as Uluru.
 You have to do the Valley of the Winds walk when you’re there.

 Plus, you can also check out King’s Canyon, which is another incredible geographical formation not to be missed!
 There’s also Alice Springs you can visit along the way before heading back to Adelaide!

 Distance: 2,006 km

 Adelaide to Brisbane is a long drive, 22 hours plus to be exact.
-That’s if you take the inland route, if you were to go the coastal route, it would take much longer.
+That’s if you take the inland route, if you were to go the coastal route along the East Coast of Australia, it would take much longer.